liflab/beepbeep-3-book/markdown/palettes/README.md

 A last remark must be made about the definition of the "star" transitions.
 In our previous example, we used the constant `true` as the condition for the sole star transition there was in the Moore machine.
 This worked, because there was no other outgoing transition on state 2.
 However, the order in which a Moore machine evaluates the guard on each of the outgoing transitions is non-deterministic.
 Setting `true` as the condition on the transition from state 0 to state 1 could lead to strange results: the FSM could move from 0 to 1 even if the condition on the other transition is true, just because it is the first one to be evaluated.

 To alleviate this problem, we must use a different kind of transition, called <!--\index{TransitionOtherwise@\texttt{TransitionOtherwise}} \texttt{TransitionOtherwise}-->`TransitionOtherwise`<!--/i-->.
 This transition fires *if and only if* none of the other outgoing transitions from the same source state fires first.
-This is the object we use to define the transition from state 0 to state 1, and also the the self-loop on state 1:
+This is the object we use to define the transition from state 0 to state 1, and also the self-loop on state 1:

 ``` java
 machine.addTransition(0, new TransitionOtherwise(1));